 Each insurance provider may have its own rules pertaining to accident forgiveness, always ensure you read your policy thoroughly and ask your insurance provider any questions when you are unsure.
 Accident forgiveness can be reset after a certain period of time as determined by your insurance provider.

 Who Determines Who’s At-Fault in an Accident?

 Car insurance in Ontario has come a long way over the years, previously the claims process was a very long-drawn-out process prior to insurance providers having the ability to determine at-fault based on the Fault Determination Rules.
-This was due to the fact that in earlier years, the fault had to be determined prior to file a claim, the process was very long and drivers had to wait lengthy periods of time to have their claims processed.
+This was due to the fact that in earlier years, the fault had to be determined prior to filing a claim, the process was very long and drivers had to wait lengthy periods of time to have their claims processed.
 Now, with Ontario’s No-Fault Insurance Program, each driver reports directly to their respective insurance providers and the claim process begins.
 The two insurance companies decide who is at fault and to what degree.
 Each insurance provider pays out for their respective client’s claims.
 The only determination left that has to be made is who has to pay their deductible.

 When is The Best Time To Switch Car Insurance Companies?

 You can switch car insurance companies at any time even in the middle of a claim, however, this is not an ideal time to switch companies.
 The best time to switch car insurance companies is upon the renewal of your existing car insurance policy.
 Prior to your policy expiring allow yourself time to shop around for rates and the appropriate coverage you require and have it in place to avoid a lapse in coverage.
-When you wait until renewal time to change insurance companies you may save on penalties that your insurance provider will charge for cancelling mid-policy.
-When cancelling a car insurance policy always provide your cancellation in writing.
+When you wait until renewal time to change insurance companies you may save on penalties that your insurance provider will charge for canceling mid-policy.
+When canceling a car insurance policy always provide your cancellation in writing.
 This will assure that you have a written record of the request, the date of termination, and when your coverage will end with that company.